 In the north of Ethiopia lies one of the world’s most interesting pilgrimage destinations, the churches of Lalibela.
 These eleven rock-cut, monolithic churches are thought to have been hewn into the reddish earth during the thirteenth century.
 Today, their mystique attracts thousands of visitors each year and the site has been awarded World Heritage Status.

 Sited on a high, mist-cloaked mountaintop surrounded by vertiginous cliffs, the ancient Inca city of Machu Picchu has dazzled and intrigued travellers since it was discovered by Hiram Bingham in 1911.
 The most famous way to reach the site is along the Inca trail – a four-day slog that makes the first glimpse of the ruins all the more rewarding.

-Around seventy percent of Australia is desert, a remote and rugged landscape that stretches for mile-upon-mile towards the country’s “Red Centre”.
+is desert, a remote and rugged landscape that stretches for mile-upon-mile towards the country’s “Red Centre”.
 The best way to experience the Outback is on a Aboriginal-led tour, where local guides can give you a glimpse into the history and culture of a region inhabited for tens of thousands of years.

 Close to the bank of the Nile in Egypt lies one of the seven wonders of the ancient world, the Great Pyramid of Giza, constructed over four thousand years ago.
 No one knows exactly how the ancient Egyptians managed to build a tomb so elaborate that it weighs in at nearly six million tons, but it has drawn explorers, adventurers and archaeologists for centuries.